Yes, We See You

 Even if he was just being a problem child and not wanting to listen to his mother, what right would you have to stand there and roll your eyes at him?
-What right do you have to make little snickers and comments about a child in a public place obviously in the attempt to shame him and I?
-He is a child and I am a mother.
+What right do you have to make little snickers and comments about a child in a public place, obviously in the attempt to shame him and me?
+He is a child, and I am a mother.
 Just two human beings that deserve the same common decency as any other.

 You have no right to try to publicly shame a child.
-Even if my child had actually been coherent enough to notice your disapproval I would have instructed him to ignore you.
+Even if my child had actually been coherent enough to notice your disapproval, I would have instructed him to ignore you.
 Any person that is willing to make a spectacle of a child, with or without impairment, does not deserve to be acknowledged.
-And if you can somehow justify it than you need more help than anyone would ever be able to offer you.
+And if you can somehow justify it, then you need more help than anyone would ever be able to offer you.

 When you see a child having a tantrum or a meltdown in a store and the parent is obviously doing everything in their power to calm them, just keep walking.
 Regardless of reason or impairment, it is not your damn business.
-The parent is doing everything that they can to stop the situation and your publicly display of disapproval does nothing to help the situation.
+The parent is doing everything that they can to stop the situation, and your public display of disapproval does nothing to help the situation.